franklyg/New-JB-Template/README.md

     Checkout Page and Thank You Page:

-    All styles except for the .prod, and .logo can be tweaked.
+    All styles except for the #thankyou-body background, .prod, and .logo can be tweaked.

     Upsell Page:

-    All styles except for .prod and .logo can be tweaked.
+    All styles except for #upsell-body background, .prod and .logo can be tweaked.

 #### JS

     main.js